tomkerkhove/promitor/docs/faq.md

 Azure Storage queues.

-You can configure the dimension you are interested in via `azureMetricConfiguration.dimensionName`, for more information see our ['Metric Configuration' page](/configuration/v1.x/metrics/#metrics).
+You can configure the dimension you are interested in via `azureMetricConfiguration.dimension.Name`, for more information see our ['Metric Configuration' page](/configuration/v1.x/metrics/#metrics).

 However, you can only use it with metrics in Azure Monitor that support this,